mewza/avfft/README.md

-AVFFT v1.21 - Optimized templated SIMD-vector capable real/complex fft (forward and backward) transform.
+AVFFT v1.21 - Optimized templatable SIMD vector capable forward and reverse real/complex fft transform.

 This is a well tuned templated C++ real/complex implementation of FFT based on AV MPEG C version, it works well and I am using it actively in my current multimedia project.
 I think it is even a bit